mainoo-smith/DevSecOps_labs/modules/Week19/Reflection.md

 # Reflection.md

-*This section was not found or skipped.*
+*Section missing or skipped in transcript.*